wayfair-archive/tungstenjs/docs/models.md

 });
 ```

 **Computed Properties**: Properties which are computed, but not reliant on any other properties, can be added simply by adding a method with the desired property name on the model.
-These will be read by templates during rendering, though they will not be accessible via `model.get()` or serialized with `toJSON`.
+These will be read by templates during rendering, though they will not be accessible via `model.get()` or serialized with `toJSON`.  _Computed properties are now deprecated and will be removed in a future version of Tungsten.js.
+Use derived properties instead._

 **Session Properties**: Transient properties that shouldn't be serialized when saving the model can be excluded from `toJSON` by adding a `session` property to the model: